Experiences from Creating a Benchmark for Sentiment Classification for Varieties of English: Methodology

 \subsection{Label Semantics}

-Google Places Reviews contain user-defined ratings as 1 to 5, where 5 is the highest.
-For the task of Boolean sentiment classification, we need to select a strategy to define what a `positive' or `negative' review means, \textit{i.e.}, label semantics.
-We compare two label semantic configurations: subsets with well-separated labels ($1$\FiveStar and $5$\FiveStar; \simple) and subsets with closer labels ($2$\FiveStar and $4$\FiveStar; \hard).
+Google Places Reviews contain user-defined ratings of 1 to 5, where 5 is the highest.
+For the task of Boolean sentiment classification, we selected a strategy to define what a `positive' or `negative' review means, \textit{i.e.}, label semantics.
+We compared two label semantic configurations: subsets with well-separated labels ($1$\FiveStar and $5$\FiveStar; \simple) and subsets with closer labels ($2$\FiveStar and $4$\FiveStar; \hard).
 We acknowledge that these are not the only ways to convert a dataset with $5$ ratings into a boolean classification task.
-However, the goal here is to measure performance based on separation of labels (hence, the names \simple and \hard) to build a challenging benchmark.
-Dataset statistics are in Table~\ref{tab:processed_rats} with detailed tables in Appendix.
+However, the goal here is to measure performance based on the separation of labels (hence, the names \simple and \hard) to build a challenging benchmark.
+Dataset statistics are in Table~\ref{tab:processed_rats} with detailed tables in the Appendix.